 THE DRINK TO DRINK: Whether you choose local gin greats like juniper-forward Junipero, balanced 209 or any of St. George’s incomparable versions or you go with a classic Beefeater London dry, there’s no question about what to drink: a Gin Martini.

 KNOW BEFORE YOU GO: As you sit at the historic Persian-inspired bar, drink in honor of Bruno by ordering a Finlandia Martini served in a vintage glass from the bar’s opening days.
 Note: It’s cash-only here.

-Jonny Raglin (who oversees all bars for The Absinthe Group) and bar manager Collin Nicholas keep it Spanish at the horseshoe-shaped bar in Spanish destination, Bellota, a spacious, chic restaurant in the Airbnb HQ building.
-Look for Spanish cider, vermut (vermouth) and sherries on draft in barrels above the bar, heavenly paired with pintxos passing by via cart or shareable rounds of paella (try the fantastic fideua, a paella of the unique fideua noodle and rice with Gulf shrimp, scallops, green beans, squid and squid ink).
+Jonny Raglin and bar manager Collin Nicholas stick to the Spanish script at Bellota, a chic restaurant in the Airbnb HQ building.
+Sip Spanish cider, vermouth and sherries on draft from barrels above the bar, paired with pintxos passing by via cart or rounds of paella.

-KNOW BEFORE YOU GO: Tributing Spain’s most popular cocktail, the Gin & Tonic, there is a G&T menu section grouping gin recommendations by flavor categories of juniper, citrus and earth.
+KNOW BEFORE YOU GO: In tribute to Spain’s most popular cocktail, the Gin & Tonic, there’s a G&T menu section grouping gins by flavor categories of juniper, citrus and earth.

-Benjamin Cooper is among the best of S.F.’s newer bars.
-It opened in early 2015 and is a prime example of…
+Benjamin Cooper is among the best of S.F.’s cocktail bars, open since early 2015 and hidden upstairs near Union Square.
+The…

 “Secret" passwords at the door and reservations-only and tired speakeasy rules are old news for die-hard cocktail fanatics.
 But Bourbon &…